ELF-Lab/OjibweMorph/README.md

 By default, the lemma list will be taken from [OjibweLexicon/OPD](https://github.com/ELF-Lab/OjibweLexicon/tree/main/OPD) and [OjibweLexicon/HammerlyFieldwork](https://github.com/ELF-Lab/OjibweLexicon/tree/main/HammerlyFieldwork).
 You can change this in the `Makefile` to look elsewhere.
 You can use multiple lists by giving a comma-separated list of directories.

 ### Preparing to Use the FST
 To make use of the FST, you will need to install [the foma compiler](https://fomafst.github.io) (and the `flookup` program, included as part of the foma toolkit).
-On Mac or Linux, the easiest way to install is via [homebrew](https://formulae.brew.sh/formula/foma).
+If you installed via Docker, this is already installed for you.
+Otherwise, on Mac or Linux, the easiest way to install is via [homebrew](https://formulae.brew.sh/formula/foma).
 Just use the command `brew install foma`.
 Alternatively, there are other installation instructions [here](https://blogs.cornell.edu/finitestatecompling/2016/08/24/installing-foma/) (including for Windows users).

 > Note for Windows users: In addition to the page given above, we found [these instructions](https://ufal.mff.cuni.cz/~zeman/vyuka/morfosynt/lab-twolm/get-foma.html) useful for installing.
 Also, ensure that the directory you add to your PATH immediately contains `foma.exe` and `flookup.exe`.
 For example, if the path to `foma.exe` is `C:\Program Files (x86)\Foma\win32\foma.exe`, then add `C:\Program Files (x86)\Foma\win32` (not `C:\Program Files (x86)\Foma\`) to your PATH.